 With regard to hypothesis number 3, if the septic systems were causing an increase in dissolved solids, the wells in the growth areas, where additional septic tanks have been installed since 1954, should be associated with increases; and wells in areas that have not been developed should be relatively unchanged.
 This relationship does not seem to be indicated by the data.
 Well number D2-4-11dc is in a developed area along Highway 289 about a half mile west of the junction with Highway 191 (4-corners).
 The total dissolved solids in this well were 225 ppm in 1953 and remained at exactly the same value when resampled in 1977.
 Well number D1-5-22cd is in a developed area near Interstate 90 about 3 miles northwest of Bozeman; the owner reported that this well has been deepened from 30.1 feet at the time it was sampled in 1953 to about 75 feet, but the dissolved solids show in increase of only 8 ppm.
 Well number D1-4-13bb is located in a developed area along Highway 291 (Jack Rabbit Road) just south of Belgrade.
 This well is not the same one originally sampled, and it is reported to be 120 feet deep whereas the original well was only 65 feet deep.
 The dissolved solids in the original well were 226 ppm compared to 407 ppm in the recently sampled alternate well.
 Another alternate well is located at D3-5-3da just north of a growth area near Hyalite Creek about 5 miles south of Bozeman.
 The original well, which has been destroyed, contained water with 131 ppm dissolved solids.
 The recently sampled well is a new well at a recently built home located about 100 yards from the old well.
 The new well contains water with 127 ppm dissolved solids.
 These four wells are all located so that groundwater from the developed areas would be expected to flow toward them.
 To summarize the findings for wells in or adjacent to developed areas, the one resampled well showed no change; the deepened well showed a slight increase; one of the nearby alternate wells showed a large increase; and the other alternate showed a slight decrease.
 Many of the wells that are not located near developed areas show increases in dissolved solids, and the greatest increase in dissolved solids in a resampled well was found in number D1-3-16aa, which is in an undeveloped area west of Amsterdam.
 Water from this well increased from 290 ppm in 1951 to 441 ppm in 1977.
 It has not been deepened.
 It seems very unlikely that septic tanks have significantly contributed to any general rise in dissolved solids.

 With regard to hypothesis number 4, natural fluctuations in dissolved solids might be caused by variations related to the amount of time the groundwater has been in contact with soluble and unstable minerals.
 Such minerals might include gypsum, hydrated species of magnesium carbonate, ferromagnesian minerals, sulfides, and feldspar.
-Reaction rates for some of these minerals are slow so that dissolved solids concentrations in water percolating downward toward the water table is likely to be highest when water movement is slow and more time is available to allow the dissolved solids to build up.
+Reaction rates for some of these minerals are slow so that dissolved solids concentrations in water percolating downward toward the water table are likely to be highest when water movement is slow and more time is available to allow the dissolved solids to build up.
 The dissolved solids concentration of water entering the groundwater system is then related to the rate of percolation of water to the water table and to the amount of subsequent dilution.
 The dilution can be caused by slugs of water moving rapidly downward to the water table as a result of infiltration of large quantities of water in short periods.
 The water could result from spring snowmelt and rainfall or large applications of irrigation water.
 Dilution could also occur as a result of mixing with water that has infiltrated from streams and is moving toward discharge areas in the groundwater system.
 The interrelationships of these factors as they affect dissolved solids is complex and not predictable.
 However, dry weather, irrigation water shortages, and low spring streamflow might tend to produce a temporary rise in the dissolved solids concentration.
 Such water deficiencies were experienced in 1977.
 These recent deficiencies would be expected to have the greatest effect on wells that produce water from just below the water table, because the more saline water would be entering at the water table and should reach these wells first and be least diluted by mixing.
 Inspection of the data reveals no relationship between increase in dissolved solids and depth of the bottom of the well below the water table.
 Indeed, well number D1-3-16aa, which has the largest increase (150 ppm) of any resampled well, is reported to be 244 feet deep with its water level at 190 feet.
 The depth to the bottom of the casing is not known.
 The next largest increase in dissolved solids in a resampled well was found in number D2-5-22ccd.
 The increase was 116 ppm, and the well produces from perforations between 90 and 165 feet while the water level is at about 13 feet (WSP 1482, p.
 268).
 This lack of correspondence between rise in dissolved solids and depth below water table weakens the hypothesis that the probable increase in dissolved solids is related to the recent water shortage.
 However the hypothesis cannot be adequately evaluated without sampling the wells again next year.

 With regard to hypothesis number 5, irrigation is known to cause increases in dissolved solids in groundwater when highly soluble minerals are present in the subsurface materials.
 Hem (1970, p.
 166) summarizes the effect of irrigation as follows: